-The node.type(4) command returns the string mark and node.id(99) returns nil because there is no node with that id.
+The node.type(4) command returns the string hlist and node.id(99) returns nil because there is no node with that id.

-9.3.2.3 fields and has_field
+9.3.2.3 fields and has field

 This function returns an indexed table with valid field names for a particular type of node.